ewintr/ewintr.nl/content/movies/2023/everything-everywhere-all-at-once.md

 date = 2023-01-08
 draft = false
 extra.movie.year = 2022
-extra.movie.directors = "Dan kwan, Daniel Scheinert"
+extra.movie.directors = "Daniel Scheinert, Daniel Kwan"
 extra.movie.en_title = ""
-extra.movie.rating = 1
+extra.movie.rating = 0.5
 +++

-The Matrix as a Chinese comedy, never thought that would be that boring.<!-- more -->
+The Matrix as a Chinese comedy.
+Never thought that would be so boring.<!-- more -->